Home » Non-Sweet Fruits: What Are They? Are They Actually That Healthy?

 This is a common belief and is simply not true.
 Vegetable fruits can be a valuable addition to the human diet, especially in temperate climates.
 However, they are not more healthy for humans than sweet fruits!

 Humans are anatomically and physiologically adapted to eating a large amount of sweet fruit in their diet – which is shown by our love for sweetness!
-It is even a consensus in nutrition and health science that sweet, simple sugar in fruits is not harmful but brings various health benefits!
+There is even a consensus in nutrition and health science that sweet, simple sugar in fruits is not harmful but brings various health benefits!
 Fruits are highly nutritious and build the basis of a biologically appropriate diet for high fruit-eating species – like ourselves!

-Natural diet of frugivorous primates: Ripe (tropical) fruits make up the bulk part of the species-specific diet of frugivorous primates.
+Natural diet of frugivorous primates: Ripe tropical fruits make up the bulk part of the species-specific diet of frugivorous primates.
 This means fruit is not the only food in their diet, but the most in terms of quantity (around 70% for chimpanzees).
 Depending on the season, frugivorous primates eat those fruit types, which are ripe and sweet, and only resort to other food groups when they are scarce.

-Instinctual behavior of humans: Humans are attracted to colorful fruits, and loves sweet.
+Instinctual behavior of humans: Humans are attracted to colorful fruits and love sweet taste.
 In fact, most other mammals cannot see as many colors and cannot taste sweetness like humans do.
 Those are traits that have evolved in frugivores for fruit foraging!
-When we observe small children’s natural, instinctive eating behavior because they are not so culturally “confused”: If small (!) children are given bowls with different foods, it is the sweet fruit that is eaten first.
+When we observe small children’s natural, instinctive eating behavior, they are not so culturally confused: If very young children are given bowls with different foods, it is the sweet fruit that is eaten first.

-Why do fruits contain sugars in general?
+Why do fruits contain sugars in the first place?

-Fruits are the seed-containing parts of a plant that develop from a flower.
+To attract the seed-dispersing animal with sweetness, fruits are the seed-containing parts of a plant that develop from a flower.
 The seeds within fruits carry the embryo of the plant.
 Fruits are the part that ensures the dispersal of the next generation, which is sexually reproduced.
 In contrast to plant growth and offshoots, seeds carry new genetic variations of two parent plants.

-All fruits contain simple sugars
+All fruits contain some amount of simple sugars

-All fruits contain a certain amount of sugar, also the non-sweet ones.
+All fruits contain a certain amount of sugar, as well as the non-sweet ones.
 This sugar is present either in the form of fructose or glucose.
 Some people believe that fruit sugar is unhealthy, but quite to the contrary, sugars from fruits are the perfect energy nutrition for our cells: humans are biologically adapted to sweet taste and eating sweet fruits.
 Furthermore, fructose does not even require insulin to enter our cells.
 Read more here on the long-held misconception about sugar.

 Eating fruit is a symbiosis between plants and fruit-consuming animals.
 But it is important to note that only the animal that is a matching seed disperser – the ones that have co-evolved with a particular fruit as a food source.